 West Yorkshire Playhouse became the first Theatre of Sanctuary in 2014.
 The theatre runs a singing group for refugee women, facilitates workshops and education events, offers free tickets to Playhouse productions to those from a sanctuary-seeking background, use their platform to advocate for wider change, and all staff have had training in issues faced by people seeking sanctuary.

-Other theatres include The Young Vic – with their fantastic work with refugees and the Horizons project.
-David Lan, the Artistic Director received the award and said, “Theatres are places where strangers come together in peace.
+The Young Vic became a Theatre of Sanctuary in July 2016.
+They are involved in ground-breaking work with refugees and the Horizons project.
+David Lan, the Artistic Director received the award and said, “Theatresare places where strangers come together in peace.
 While the world feels chaotic, the Young Vic is happy to welcome people who need a home they didn’t know they had”

 Now theatres from Derby, Nottingham, Coventry, Manchester and Norwich are working towards the award to further inspire others to commit to the Sanctuary vision of welcome and inclusion.

-SBC (Stand up and Be Counted) became the first Theatre Company of Sanctuary after their work around detention which engaged an asylum seeker in research and then gave her the lead part in heir play “Tanya”.
+SBC (Stand up and Be Counted) became the first Theatre Company of Sanctuary in October 2016 after their work around detention which engaged an asylum seeker in research and then gave her the lead part in heir play “Tanya”.